fnurrahmadi/data-portfolio/Telco Customer Churn/telecommunication-customer-churn-prediction.md

 When we sort our values, we get to see the top and bottom edges of our data when printed out, and we can see that there are empty values at the start.
-In order to convert the column's data type to a numerical data type, we would need to convert these empty values to a value that is operatable.
+In order to convert the column's data type to a numerical data type, we need to convert these empty values to a value that is operatable by Pandas.

 ```python